 Our previous post about transitioning from a “marketing mindset” to an “experience mindset” raised controversial discussions.
 Some even call it “digital business manifesto.”
 UXDA is not pretending to teach the only right business approach for the digital age.
 Our aim is to highlight the differences between delivering service to customers and thinking in a “new way” versus “the old one.”
 And these differences can explain why some products are successful in the modern digital environment while others are not, even after expensive digital banking transformation.

-Why “Outdated Mindset” Ruins Digital Transformation in Banking
+Why “Profit-Driven Mindset” Can Ruin Bank's Digital Transformation

 If you have not read the previous article, you can get the basic idea from the UXDA webinar record below: